Comparison · Congressional Trading Intelligence

 Both platforms source from the same underlying STOCK Act periodic transaction reports filed with the Senate and House.
 GovGreed tracks 189,595 trades from 343 unique politicians (2012–2026), cross-referenced from two independent sources (QuiverQuant and FMP).
 Capitol Trades covers a similar range.
 The raw trade data is comparable; the difference is what each platform builds on top of it.

-What are the 7 intelligence layers GovGreed adds?
+What intelligence layers does GovGreed add?

 Does Capitol Trades have an API?